 My early work was performed in London at The Place, Jackson’s Lane, Lilian Baylis Studio, Union Chapel and Chisenhale Dance Space and Newcastle upon Tyne at Northern Stage and Gulbenkian Studio.

-I also work as a specialist movement practitioner, helping to run creative workshops in hospices and hospitals.
+As well as guest lecturing in universities, I also work as a specialist movement practitioner, helping to run creative workshops in hospices and hospitals.
 I have worked with Rosetta Life at Heartlands Hospital in Birmingham and Marie Curie Hospice in Solihull.

 I have worked with Creative Partnerships in the North East of England and was one of the creative practitioners who participated in the PAL/ Ignition* STEM Fluency Labs in the East Midlands which brought together teachers, scientists and creative practitioners.